 For most people, treatment can be broken down into two distinct and equally necessary phases: detoxification and rehabilitation.
 It’s important to recognize that while you may be tempted to stop treatment after detox or to skip it all together and go straight to rehab, each phase has its purpose during your recovery.

 Over the course of an addiction to Oxycodone, the body goes through a host of physical changes.
 Specialized cell receptors die off or multiply.
 Brain chemicals increase and decrease in potency.
-And overall, your body becomes more accustomed to this drug coursing through its veins.
+Overall, the body becomes more accustomed to the drug coursing through its veins.

-And in fact, most addicts become physically dependent on their drug of abuse.
+Most addicts become physically dependent on their drug of abuse in no time.
 When this happens, the body actually needs Oxycodone in order to function normally.

 This period of adjustment can end up resulting in some incredibly uncomfortable side effects known as withdrawals.
-And for opioid users, their withdrawals are especially intense.
-Many Oxycodone addicts actually end up turning back to using simply in order to avoid feeling these excruciating symptoms.
+For opioid users, the withdrawals are especially intense.
+Many oxycodone addicts actually end up using again to simply avoid feeling these excruciating symptoms.

-Opioid detoxification, then, is the process of getting users through these symptoms of withdrawal safely and comfortably without relapsing.
-It allows the body to get used to living without Oxycodone and other opioids.
-And it also sets the foundation for a more successful rehabilitation.
+Opioid detoxification is the process of getting users through these symptoms of withdrawal safely and comfortably without relapsing.
+It allows the body to get used to living without oxycodone and other opioids.
+It also sets the foundation for a more successful rehabilitation.

-A professional detox program will usually have two goals in mind: to keep patients comfortable during withdrawal and to keep them safe.
+A professional detox program will usually have two goals in mind: to keep patients comfortable during withdrawals and to keep them safe.

 Comfort is a major concern.
 Not only does a more comfortable experience help make the process less painful for the patient, but it also reduces the likelihood of relapsing as well.